Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: The Standard Reasoning is Flawed and Fails to Provide Evidence for an

-Here is the catch: Following Step~1 of the standard reasoning, the experimenter would interpret this clear separation of mean RTs as evidence that there was a relatively good sensitivity in the indirect task about whether a baby is a girl or a boy (Figure~\ref{fig:ITAStandardReasoning}b)---better than in the direct task.
-But this inference is wrong, because exactly the same information was the basis for the responses in both tasks.
+\textbf{Here is the catch:} The standard reasoning would incorrectly interpret this pattern of results as evidence for better sensitivity in the indirect task than in the direct task (i.e., for an \ITA{}).
+However, this inference is wrong because participants gave responses in both tasks based on exactly the same information: In both tasks they knew only the weight of the babies.
+The illusion of an \ITA{} is generated by the different data-analysis strategies of the experimenter in the two tasks and by the fact that the experimenter never attempted to estimate the sensitivity in the indirect task.